bennybrit/kubernetes-the-hard-way-kvm/docs/13-configuring-kubectl.md

 ```

 ## Verification
-List the nodes in the Kubernetes cluster:
+List the nodes in the Kubernetes cluster (try to run it on each of the controller and worker nodes):
 ```
 kubectl get nodes
 ```